Epistles: The Purpose of Freedom (Galatians 5:1-25)

-The law is not the solution to sin.
-Jesus Christ is.
-We need him not only for mercy on the day of judgment, but for living the new life we have in this age.
+The law is not the solution to sin — the Holy Spirit is.
+We need him for living the new life we have in this age.
 “Those who belong to Christ Jesus have crucified the flesh with its passions and desires.”
-In Christ, we have put those ways behind us and now we follow the Spirit in the ways of love.
+In Christ, we have put those ways behind us, and now we follow the Spirit in the ways of love.
 “Since we live by the Spirit, let us keep in step with the Spirit” (v.
 25).
 Let us be led by the Spirit — that is the solution to sin.

 Things to think about

 - Christ is the Savior of all people, even those who don’t believe (1 Timothy 4:10).
 So how could Christ be “of no value”? (v.
 2)